 (f) at a contactless reader using a credit card or card details.

 1.3 Other terms and conditions

 (a) credit cards issued by NAB and for the credit account which may be used in conjunction with these credit cards; and

 (b) any of the nominated accounts which can be accessed using your card.

-If there is any inconsistency between these terms and conditions and the terms and conditions applying to your card or nominated account, these NAB Electronic Banking (card based) terms and conditions apply to the extent any inconsistency exists in respect of EFT transactions, except for notice of cancellation or revocation of any electronic banking facility.
+If there is any inconsistency between these terms and conditions and the terms and conditions applying to your card or nominated account, these NAB Electronic Banking (card based) terms and conditions apply to the extent any inconsistency exists in respect of EFT transactions, except for notice of cancellation or revocation or limitation of any electronic banking facility.